Rechargeable Hearing Aids

 This technology creates energy by moving lithium ions from a negative to a positive electrode within a battery cell.
 It has achieved a high level of use in consumer products because it is lightweight, low maintenance, and has a high battery capacity, which allows prolonged use after a short charge cycle.
 This is the rechargeable technology already being used in mobile phones, headphones, and tablets.

 Lithium-ion technology means you can say goodbye to replacing hearing aid batteries.
 You reuse the same battery with these rechargeable hearing aids and place it in the charger at the end of the day.
+To learn more about rechargeable hearing aids visit us in Lakewood, CO.

 Benefits of rechargeable hearing aids